Atlanta United FC: Supporters

+La 12 de Atlanta is a supporters group, established in 2016, that celebrates Latino culture and influence in soccer.
+La 12 also became an official supporters group in 2022.

+The Faction was founded in 2015, during that year's Women's World Cup, and is intended to be a less "European"-influenced supporter group.

 By December 2015, the supporters of the new MLS team had already pledged to purchase more than 29,000 season tickets.
 As of December 2017, the team had more than 36,000 season ticket holders.